 - Texturing: adds final touches to the 3D character

 Need More Artists Who Know the Different 3D Character Modeling Techniques for Video Games?

-NarraSoft’s 3D artists have years of 3D modeling experience under their belt!
-We’ve created 3D game characters and award-winning work for our clients in the past.
+NarraSoft’s artists have years of experience in doing 3D modeling for games under their belt.
+We’ve created 3D game characters and award-winning work using these techniques, and more, for our clients in the past.
 And we want to do the same for you.

 So if you want to work with our team or augment your digital art team, reach out to us today!
 Email us at email@example.com or send a message our way using our chat box below or contact form.
 Let’s bring your game to the next level!